4 things to know about the French admissions requirement

 3- Choose your assessment provider and take your test

 The TEF, TCF, DELF and DALF have been added to the list of tests and diplomas accepted by the UdeM.
 This gives you the opportunity to choose where you will take your test, taking into account the various factors from one provider to another: availability, price, testing schedule, accommodation measures, registration deadline, deadline for the delivery of the attestation of results, etc. Contact the provider and make the choice that suits you best.

 4- Observe deadlines and submit your attestation of results.

 The number of attempts to submit one of the evaluations accepted by the UdeM is unlimited.
 However, the University will only consider the first result it receives.
-It should also be noted that UdeM is not a testing centre.
 Consult the list of evaluation providers available in your region and find out where and how long it will take to receive the results since, depending on the provider, it can take up to 10 weeks.
-For the results to be valid, the test must have been taken within the 18 months prior to the start of the session for which you are applying.
+For the results to be valid, the test must have been taken within the 24 months prior to the start of the session for which you are applying.
 For a hassle-free application, it's best to take this step as soon as possible!

 An Intensive University French Program designed to pursue studies at the Université de Montréal

 The Université de Montréal has developed a four-month language immersion program (400 hours of courses) for its future non-francophone students.
 Successful completion of this program will allow you to prove the level of French proficiency required by the majority of undergraduate programs without having to take an additional French test and without having to submit a new application for admission.